 Eat Fat Lose Fat

-There is great debate, and the notion is counterintuitive, but the days of low-fat, highly processed foods are a thing of the past.
+There is a great debate, and the notion is counterintuitive, but the days of low-fat, highly processed foods are a thing of the past.
 Real foods are in, and that means finding a healthy balance of macronutrients your body needs.
 Consuming foods high in healthy fats can lead to significant weight loss and other surprising health benefits.
 Not only can you ward off cancer with fat, but you can eat fat and lose fat while enjoying foods that actually taste good and keep you feeling full and satisfied.

 Types of Fats